csci-1301/csci-1301.github.io/labs/Booleans/readme.md

 # Truth Tables

 #.
-Copy-and-paste the following code into the `Main` method of a new project:
+Copy and paste the following code into the `Main` method of a new project:

 	```
 	Console.WriteLine("Conjunction (and, &&) truth table:"